cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-otherdatabases.rst

-Cyrus DOES have the option of using databases of various types for storing some other information, such as authentication data, mailbox lists, etc. There may be reasons to add a SQL backend to these databases in the future (in addition to flat, skiplist, and berkeley).
+Cyrus DOES have the option of using databases of various types for storing some other information, such as authentication data, mailbox lists, etc. There may be reasons to add a SQL backend to these databases in the future (in addition to flat, and skiplist).